Leilani Battle: Early life and education

 Battle grew up with a love for video games.
 Because of this she originally chose computer science to become a game designer or a developer.
 Battle then went to University of Washington and earned her B.S. in computer engineering in 2011.
 However, when she started doing research internships, instead of pursuing a career in video games, the experience changed her interest in doing research as she enjoyed it.

 She then went to Massachusetts Institute of Technology (MIT) where she earned her M.S. in 2013 and Ph.D. in 2017, both in computer science.
 She also finished a postdoc at the University of Washington's Interactive Data lab in 2017.
 During her time with MIT and her Ph.D. work, she also helped create ForeCache, a general-purpose program to create time-efficient tools for visualizing large data-sets that interact with Database Management Systems.
 In 2020, MIT Technology Review lists ForeCache as one of her major contributions when awarding her Innovators Under 35.

 Career

-Battle was an assistant professor at University of Maryland, College Park, where she led the Battle Data Lab.
-She is now an assistant professor in University of Washington's Paul G. Allen School of Computer Science & Engineering where she teaches and mentors students, and conducts research into databases, where she focuses with Human–computer interaction to integrate databases and HCI interfaces to create visualizations for larger databases.
+Battle was an assistant professor at University of Maryland, College Park, where she led the Battle Data Lab from 2018-2021.
+She is an associate professor in University of Washington's Paul G. Allen School of Computer Science & Engineering where she teaches and mentors students, and conducts research into databases, where she focuses with Human–computer interaction to integrate databases and HCI interfaces to create visualizations for larger databases.